Fermi-surface-sheet dependent electron-phonon coupling in a borocarbide superconductor YNi$_2$B$_2$C

 It is noteworthy that the present calculation can explain branches $\beta$ and $\zeta$, which could not be explained by previous band-structure calculations \cite{Lee94PRB, Singh96SSC, Yamauchi04PhysicaC}.
 The band-26 sheet surrounding the $\Gamma$Z line looks like a flower with four petals.
-In the present calculation, the four petals are connected on the Z plane ($k_z$ = 2$\pi/c$), which allows orbits $\beta$ and $\zeta$ (Fig. 3).
+In the present calculation, the four petals are connected on the Z plane ($k_z$ = 2$\pi/c$), which allows orbits $\beta$ and $\zeta$ [Fig. 3, see also Figs. S3(b) and (c)].
 In the previous calculation of \cite{Yamauchi04PhysicaC} (top right inset of Fig. 3), the four petals are not connected on the Z plane, and there are gaps between adjacent petals.

-We determined effective masses for frequencies observed for $B \parallel$ [110], [001], and [100] by measuring temperature dependence of the oscillation amplitudes.
-We plotted the mass enhancement parameter $\lambda = m^*/m_b - 1$ determined for each freequency in Fig. 4.
-We also plotted $\lambda$ estimated from the effective masses reported in \cite{Nguyen96JLTP, Ignatchik05JMMM} together (labelled a and b).
+We determined effective masses for frequencies observed for $B \parallel$ [110], [001], and [100] by measuring temperature dependence of the oscillation amplitudes \cite{SM}.
+We then determined the mass enhancement parameters $\lambda = m^*/m_{band} - 1$ by comparing the experimental effective masses and theoretical band masses (see Table SI).
+We plotted the obtained mass enhancement parameters in Fig. 4, where we also plotted values estimated from the effective masses reported in \cite{Nguyen96JLTP, Ignatchik05JMMM} together (labelled with a and b). $\lambda$ varies by about an order of magnitude, from 0.13(7) for the $\alpha$ orbit with $B \parallel c$ to 1.38(2) for the $\phi$ orbit with $B \parallel a$.
+This indicates a significantly larger variation in comparison with MgB$_2$, where $\lambda$ differs at most by a factor of three: $\sim$0.4 for the $\pi$ band and $\sim$1.1 for the $\sigma$ band \cite{Carrington03PRL}.

+Figure 4 clearly shows the Fermi-surface-sheet dependence of the mass enhancement.
+The mass enhancement decreases in the order of the band-26 sheet, band-27 P-centered sheet, and band-28 sheet.
+The improved band-structure calculation in the present study enabled us to observe this trend clearly.
+The $\lambda$ values for the band-27 P-sheet and the band-28 sheet are significantly smaller than the Fermi-surface average $\langle \lambda \rangle$ (horizontal dashed line) determined from specific heat measurements, suggesting that these parts of the Fermi surface may account for the multiband superconductivity observed in this compound through various experiments \cite{Shulga98PRL, Nohara99JPSJ, Boaknin01PRL}.
+Band-27 constitutes approximately 20\% of the total density of states (DOS) at the Fermi level, although the contribution of band-28 is minor.
+However, it is difficult to confirm the pointlike minimum of the gap reported by ARPES \cite{Baba10PRB}.